 Resources

 Resources are much like structs in that they have data and functions inside of them.
-However, they cannot be copied and must be explicity destroyed or stored somewhere.
+However, they differ in the following ways:

 • Their type is prefixed with a @